Writing dialogs

 (...)

-In this example, the option will only be shown if the global state “knows_way” is either false or isn’t set.
-The developer can set the state to true once the player knows the way to the train station so they don’t ask for directions again.
+is either false or isn’t set.
+The developer can set the state to true once

-Recorded Speech
+Recorded speech

 Escoria features voice support as well.

 The name of the audio file serves as a key for the say command so it knows which audio file to play.
 The name of the file (without any extension) must be the same as the key.
-As an example, the above say command would play the audio file “worker_hello.mp3” (or any other supported audio format file like “worker_hello.ogg”).
+As an example, the above say command would play the audio file “worker_hello.mp3” (or any other supported audio format file, like “worker_hello.ogg”).

 Hint